squallstar/bancha-bash/README.md

 ---

+### 2.2 Update an existing Bancha installation

-Update an existing installation to the latest available version:
+Update an existing installation to the latest available version on GitHub:

     bancha update

 The following folders will be updated: **core** and **themes/admin**.
-A backup copy of both directories will be created in their paths with a **._** prefix.
+A backup copy of both directories will be created in their paths with a **._old.** prefix.

 ---

+## 3. Utilities

+### 3.1 Clear the website/admin cache

-Clear the website and administration cache (db, pages, settings, trees, content types):
+To clear the website and administration cache (db, pages, settings, trees, content types):

+    bancha clear cache

+---

+### 3.2 Clear the image presets cache

+To clear the image presets cache (tipically will be the **/attach/cache** directory):

-    bancha cache clear
+    bancha clear presets

+---

+### 3.3 Clear the minified resources cache

+**To be added soon.**